Body Contouring After Massive Weight Loss in Baton Rouge

 I am ready for Body Contouring Surgery.
 What is the next step?

-Schedule a consultation today to meet with Dr. Freel by phone at (225) 924-7514, or click here to schedule a consultation online.
+To meet with Dr. Freel regarding Body Contouring after massive weight loss in Baton Rouge, schedule a consultation today by phone at (225) 924-7514, or click here to schedule a consultation online.
 Patients are able to be seen expediently and surgery can be arranged soon thereafter if so desired.
 Operative dates are tailored to fit the patient’s schedule.